Aghawafaabbass/OmniTerra-Global-M/README.md

 > **RESEARCH & EDUCATIONAL USE ONLY**
 >
-> OmniTerra is an academic research prototype for demonstration and educational purposes.
+> OmniTerra is an academic research prototype.
 Yield predictions and carbon estimates are **not intended for operational agricultural decision-making, financial planning, insurance, or policy formulation** without independent validation by qualified agronomists.
 >
-> **Satellite Data:** Prediction accuracy depends on Sentinel-2 availability and cloud cover.
-GEE server load may affect latency (3–8 seconds typical).
+> Satellite data accuracy depends on Sentinel-2 availability and cloud cover.
->
-> **Model Scope:** Trained on a limited dataset (2020–21).
 Predictions in extreme or out-of-distribution conditions should be treated with caution.
+Carbon estimates are indicative only — not for carbon credit verification or NDC reporting without field-level validation.
 >
-> **Carbon Estimates:** Indicative only.
-Not for carbon credit verification or official NDC reporting without field-level validation.
->
-> **No Warranty:** This software is provided "AS IS" without warranty of any kind.
-The author and affiliated institutions bear no liability for damages arising from its use.
+> Software provided "AS IS" without warranty.
+The author and affiliated institutions bear no liability for damages from its use.
 >
 > — *Agha Wafa Abbas, 2026*